A contact center AI-powered knowledge base can benefit both customers and agents, making customer service easier and more effective.

 With more than 60% of US consumers preferring to use self-service channels to resolve everyday inquiries and the remaining 40% working directly with a support representative for their most complex issues, this leaves a huge opportunity for businesses to innovate and improve the way they gather and deliver helpful information to their customers and agents.

-What are the key characteristics of an AI-powered knowledge base?
+What are the key characteristics of a contact center AI-powered knowledge base?

-Leveraging AI as a customer experience strategy is key in differentiating your business.
+Leveraging artificial intelligence (AI) as a customer experience strategy is key in differentiating your business.
 When customers today expect both personalization and self-service support, it’s important to adopt a knowledge base that provides both in one unified solution.
-A true AI-powered knowledge base is:
+A true contact center AI powered knowledge base is:

-- Insightful: Insights are critical to understanding how your content is helping customers and agents.
-AI-powered knowledge bases generate deeper analytical insights that support continuous improvement of your most important KPIs, ensuring you’re consistently delivering on your customer experience goals.
+- Insightful.
+Insights are critical to understanding how your content is helping customers and agents.
+Contact center AI-powered knowledge bases generate deeper analytical insights that support continuous improvement of your most important key performance indicators (KPIs), ensuring you’re consistently delivering on your customer experience goals.

 Transforming your CX isn’t simply reliant upon adopting a new tool, but partnering with a vendor whose mission and strategy is aligned to your business objectives.
 Look for a vendor with a growth mindset, a clearly defined roadmap and a vision of how its offering will help you achieve CX success.
 Successful businesses are constantly innovating for their customers, so look for a vendor that is innovating for you.